nirajvnec/dev-finder/README.md

-Hi Raj,
+Hi Manoj,
-I have a prior appointment with my doctor, so I’ll be away for some time.
-In case any issues come up related to the DB scripts, please reach out to Ram Gopal.
+Just to confirm — are we planning to deploy the DB objects in Marvel_25.8.2 again today?